carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-sharing-environments.md

 > ## Avoid the `conda env export` command
 >
 > Many other Conda tutorials (including the official documentation) encourage the use of the
 > `conda env export` command to export an existing environment.
-For exampe to export the packages
+For example, to export the packages
 > installed into the previously created `machine-learning-env` you would run the following command.
 >
 > ~~~